logo

 Reading Specialist Career Guide

-A reading specialist works mainly with younger children who are having reading difficulties to help advance their reading skills and lay the foundation for success in high school, college, and adult life.
-Reading specialists are trained in the methods of teaching reading for comprehension as well as for enjoyment.
-This guide provides further information on what reading specialists do, how to become one, and the salary and job outlook for reading specialists.
+A reading specialist, or reading coach, works with children experiencing challenges with reading to help advance their reading skills and lay the foundation for future success.
+This guide provides information on what reading specialists do, how to become one, and the salary and job outlook for reading specialists.

 How to Become a Reading Specialist

-1. Earn a bachelor’s degree in education, reading, literacy, or a related subject, along with a teacher preparation program.
+- Earn a bachelor’s degree in education, reading, literacy, or a related subject, that includes a state-approved teacher preparation program.

-6. Take your state’s test for the reading specialist endorsement.
+- Take your state’s tests for reading specialists.

-Teachers in states that require a graduate degree for reading specialist certification or who wish to strengthen their knowledge and competitiveness may earn a master’s degree, EdS, EdD, or PhD in reading education.
-Graduate reading education programs place heavy emphasis on theories of reading literacy along with applications in the learning setting.
-Further instruction may also be provided on methods of assessing student ability and evaluating reading curricula.
-Graduate degrees prepare students for reading specialist certification and positions the graduate to become a highly qualified teacher.
+Teachers in states that require a graduate degree for reading specialist certification or who wish to strengthen their knowledge and competitiveness may earn a master’s degree (M.Ed. or EdM), an Educational Specialist (EdS), a Doctor of Education (EdD), or a Doctor of Philosophy (PhD) in Education) in reading education.
+Graduate reading education programs emphasize theories of reading literacy and practical applications, as well as assessment and evaluation methods.

 Helpful Skills and Experience

-Reading specialists commonly earn a few years of experience teaching following college before moving into reading intervention roles.
+Reading specialists are trained in the methods of teaching reading for comprehension as well as for enjoyment.
+They commonly earn teaching experience before moving into reading intervention roles.
 Prospective reading specialists in public schools must also have the skills and knowledge to earn a reading specialist endorsement on their teaching license in states that recognize this specialty.
-A passion for reading and literacy is important for prospective reading specialists, as this passion will help professionals transfer the desire to learn and grow to their students.
+A reading specialist should be personable, patient, and an effective communicator.

 Possible Job Titles for This Career